 Faculty & Administration

-Joseph M. Arias, Assistant Professor of Theology, Dean of Students
+Joseph M. Arias, Associate Professor of Theology, Dean of Students

 S.T.D., The Catholic University of America